 This article will address the key differences between the two ownership options.

 Most superannuation funds offer insurance for their members.
-There are many benefits of this ownership structure however clients must be aware of the potential pitfalls.
-The points below are the potential advantages and disadvantages to consider when it comes to owning income protection through superannuation.
+There are many benefits of this ownership structure, although clients must be aware of the potential pitfalls too.

-- For clients who have Income Protection cover in an insurance only superannuation fund, they may be entitled to an upfront 15% premium rebate on rollovers made to the fund to pay for their premiums.
+- If you have income protection cover in an insurance-only superannuation fund, you may be entitled to an upfront 15% premium rebate on rollovers made to the fund to pay for your premiums.
 The 15% rebate represents the tax concession the fund trustee receives from claiming a tax deduction on premiums paid, which is passed back to members.

 - The trustee of the superannuation fund will generally withhold PAYG tax on benefit payments before the monthly benefit is paid to the client.

-- Premiums can be funded from employer contributions, member contributions or by using their existing superannuation fund balance, which may assist clients with managing their cash flow and with affordability of their premiums.
+- Premiums can be funded from employer contributions, member contributions or by using your existing superannuation fund balance, which may assist with managing your cash flow and with the affordability of your premiums.

-- Premiums can erode retirement savings if clients don’t make extra contributions to negate premium cost
+- Premiums can erode retirement savings if you don’t make extra contributions to negate the premium cost.

 - Payments may be delayed as the insurance benefits must be paid by the insurer to the trustee first.

-- In addition to meeting the insurance policy definition of incapacity, the client must also meet the temporary incapacity condition of release under superannuation law before the trustee can pay the income protection benefit to the client.
+- In addition to meeting the insurance policy definition of incapacity, you must also meet the temporary incapacity condition of release under superannuation law before the trustee can pay the income protection to you.

-- Premiums are generally tax deductible for the client if they are both the life insured and the policy owner
+- Premiums are generally tax deductible if they are both the life insured and the policy owner.

 - May be able to exchange ongoing payments for a lump sum benefit

-- Can provide protection even if their life insurance is not employed at the time of incapacity
+- Can provide protection even if your life insurance is not employed at the time of incapacity.

 - Claims may be processed fast as the insurer only has to deal with the policy owner/insured person.
 There is no approval needed from a superannuation trustee should a benefit amount be payable